Amy Aldrich Lytle, O.D., FAAO

 Pediatrics.
 Vision Therapy.
 Clinical Research.

-Dr. Aldrich completed a residency in pediatric optometry and vision therapy at the Southern California College of Optometry.
-She is the only optometrist in the state of Wyoming to have completed a residency in this area.
-During the residency, Dr. Aldrich received extensive training in pediatric eye care, vision therapy, and vision rehabilitation.
-Dr. Aldrich has experience working with people with special needs, children with learning disabilities, and patients with brain injuries.
+Dr. Lytle completed a residency in pediatric optometry and vision therapy at the Southern California College of Optometry.
+She is one of the only optometrists in the state of Wyoming to have completed a residency in this area.
+During the residency, Dr. Lytle received extensive training in pediatric eye care, vision therapy, and vision rehabilitation.
+Dr. Lytle has experience working with people with special needs, children with learning disabilities, and patients with brain injuries.

-Dr. Aldrich has participated in nationally-funded clinical research studies for treatments for childhood eye disorders and looks forward to offering participation in these studies to her patients.
+Dr. Lytle participates in clinical research studies for treatments of childhood eye disorders with the Pediatric Eye Disease Investigator Group (PEDIG).
+She offers participation in these studies to her patients.
 She is a member of the American Optometric Association, the Wyoming Optometric Association, the American Academy of Optometry, and the College of Optometrists in Vision Development.